 Love is infinitely abundant, and every human has the capacity to love more than one person.
 Each relationship you partake in is unique, and the love you have for a person in one relationship should not diminish or hinder the love felt for another person in another relationship, yet we tend to compare our relationships with people instead of simply valuing each one for what it is and not forcing relationship hierarchies.

 Perhaps this is just an echo of what is becoming a clear trend; in the last decade marriage rates have been plummeting for millennials and post-millennials when compared to our generation X and baby-boomer counterparts at similar ages.
 It would seem as though many more young adults are growing weary of the institution of marriage, which in and of itself is a mere social construct and unnecessary financial burden on many, with expensive structures like weddings, engagements and diamond ring exchanges mere expedients to embellish the fleeting concept.

-In an attempt to explore this conversation further, I arrived at some key reasons that explain why these canonical relationship structures didn't appear to work for a growing number of people, myself included.
+In an attempt to explore this conversation further, I arrived at some key reasons that explain why these canonical relationship structures don't appear to work for a growing number of people.

 1. Marriage does not equal proof of love or long-term commitment

 Fundamentally marriage does not indicate proof of love or long-term commitment in any reliable way.
 Many married individuals treat their partners horribly, and some of the most committed and loving relationships in existence involve people who aren’t married, so why do we as a society keep pretending that marriage is the ultimate signifier of commitment and adoration?